fdblay/alx-low_level_programming/0x00-hello_world/README.md

-Printf("Programming is like building a multilingual puzze.\n") A C program that uses the printf() print the size of various types on the computer it is compiled and run on
+Printf("Programming is like building a multilingual puzze.\n") A C program that uses the printf() print the size of various types on the computer it is compiled and run on A script that generates the assembly code (Intel syntax) of a C code and saves in an output file of .s